-Exodus clients who continued to personalize their newsletters regularly saw growth, while the Exodus clients who had cancelled their subscriptions had two glaring things in common.
+Exodus clients who continued to personalize their newsletters regularly saw growth month after month, while the Exodus clients who had cancelled their subscriptions had two glaring things in common:

-- They hadn’t updated their mailing list with their new clients at all, even from the beginning, much less during the debacle.
+- They hadn’t updated their mailing list with their new clients at all, even from the beginning, much less during the collapse.

-- They hadn’t personalized their newsletters on a regular basis either.
-They seemed unconcerned about the relationships they’d start.
+- They hadn’t personalized their newsletters on a regular basis either, and they seemed unconcerned about the relationships they had started.

 This glaring discrepancy was what inspired us to create the “Content Help Service.”
-Not everyone has the “killer” instinct to reach out to their client base or the ability to write creatively or express various topics in writing in a way that works.
+Not everyone has the “killer” instinct to reach out to their client base via the written word or possess the ability to write creatively or express various topics in writing in a way that works.
 Being a great loan officer doesn’t always equate to being a great marketer or communicator.

 This is our focus because those individuals who share themselves, share their knowledge and become family do infinitely better than those who don’t!
 This is exactly what the data suggested.
 It was overwhelmingly clear.
-One way to say it is, “those who didn’t communicate with their clients in a real way was the a cause for a decline in growth.”
-Another, and I think more accurate way to say it: “Those who took a few minutes a month to be themselves and actually take advantage of the newsletter platform saw consistent growth, even through the lean times.”
+One way to say it is, “Those who didn’t communicate with their clients in a real way saw a decline in growth.”
+Another and I think more accurate way to say it: “Those who took a few minutes a month to be themselves and actually take advantage of the newsletter platform saw consistent growth, even through the lean times.”

 If you look at a multi-channel marketing strategy consisting of email, social media and direct mail marketing, email and direct mail marketing are going to be the best choices.
 Direct mail marketing has a far greater ROI than email, but email is so inexpensive it makes little sense to not be doing it.
 You will find that your direct mail marketing brings far more referrals than email for the reasons mentioned previously.